“How to Be a Conservative-Liberal-Socialist”—Leszek Kołakowski

 A Liberal Believes:

 - That the ancient idea that the purpose of the State is security still remains valid.
 It remains valid even if the notion of “security” is expanded to include not only the protection of persons and property by means of the law, but also various provisions of insurance: that people should not starve if they are jobless; that the poor should not be condemned to die through lack of medical help; that children should have free access to education—all these are also part of security.
-Yet security should never be confused with liberty.
+Yet, security should never be confused with liberty.
 The State does not guarantee freedom by action and by regulating various areas of life, but by doing nothing.
-In fact security can be expanded only at the expense of liberty.
+In fact, security can be expanded only at the expense of liberty.
 In any event, to make people happy is not the function of the State.

 - That human communities are threatened not only by stagnation but also by degradation when they are so organized that there is no longer room for individual initiative and inventiveness.
 The collective suicide of mankind is conceivable, but a permanent human ant-heap is not, for the simple reason that we are not ants.

 - That it is highly improbable that a society in which all forms of competitiveness have been done away with would continue to have the necessary stimuli for creativity and progress.
 More equality is not an end in itself, but only a means.
-In other words, there is no point to the struggle for more equality if it results only in the leveling down off those who are better off, and not in the raising up of the underprivileged.
+In other words, there is no point to the struggle for more equality if it results only in the levelling down of those who are better off, and not in the raising up of the underprivileged.
 Perfect equality is a self-defeating ideal.

 A Socialist Believes: